Lāčplēsis: Synopsis

 The poem opens at the council of the Baltic gods at the palace of Pērkons in the sky where the Father of Destiny declares that Latvians are under threat because Christian crusaders are going to come and conquer the Baltic lands and enslave the Latvian nation.
 The Gods promise to protect the Latvians.
 When the meeting comes to an end suddenly Staburadze arrives and ask for advice in her matter: she has found a young man drowning in the river Daugava where he has to turn into stone.
 Pērkons says that he has chosen this man for an important matter and that he will save the man.
 The council ends with the question, will the Baltic gods ever come back together?

-The story continues a few days in the past where the Lord of Lielvārde is having a walk with his 18-year-old son.
+There follows a flashback of a few days to an occasion upon which the Lord of Lielvārde is taking a walk with his 18-year-old son.
 Suddenly a bear jumps out to attack them.
-The son takes the bear by the jaws and rips it apart like a small goat, earning the name Lāčplēsis - the bear slayer.
-After this he is sent of to the castle of Burtnieks for studies.
+Undaunted, the son seizes the bear by the jaws and rips it apart as if it had been no more of a threat than a small goat, thus earning himself the name Lāčplēsis - the bear slayer.
+After this he is sent off to the castle of Burtnieks to continue his studies.
 On the way, at the castle of Lord Aizkrauklis, he spies on the activities of the witch Spīdala, who is under the control of the Devil, and the holy man Kangars, who is in reality a traitor plotting with crusaders to replace the old gods with Christianity.
 Spīdala tries to drown Lāčplēsis by throwing him into the whirlpool of Staburags in the Daugava, but he is rescued by the goddess Staburadze and taken to her underwater crystal castle.
 There Lāčplēsis meets and falls in love with the maiden Laimdota.
 Shortly afterwards, Lāčplēsis becomes friends with another hero, Koknesis ("Wood-bearer"), and they study together at the castle of Burtnieks, Laimdota's father.

 Kangars provokes a war with the Estonians, and Lāčplēsis sets out to fight the giant Kalapuisis (Kalevipoeg (the "Kalapuisis" name is derived from kalapoiss; it probably refers to the hero of the Estonian epic poem Kalevipoeg)).
 The two fight to a draw.
 Afterwards, they make peace and decide to join forces to fight their common enemy, the German crusaders, who are led by the priest Dietrich (Dītrihs).
 Lāčplēsis performs another heroic deed by spending the night in a cursed sunken castle, breaking the curse and allowing the castle to rise into the air again.
 Laimdota and Lāčplēsis are engaged.
 In the following episodes, Laimdota reads from the old books about the Creation and ancient Latvian teachings.